ztlevi/HotGit/README.md

 install with `yarn` and then `yarn start`.
 Scan the QR code to install the Expo app and run the app on your iPhone.

+## Detail
+For the favorite page, there is some delay for Github API.
+That's why I put 2 min for fetching remote starred repos.
+And keep fetching remote starred repos cost a lot of network traffic.
+Anyway, you are not able to see your new stars instantly.
 ## Screen shots

 There is a basic *Popular Page* screenshot.